andreasonny83/bagman/README.md

 at the time of page initialization which can speed up loading time, especialy on mobile devices with small screens and slow processors.

-Utilizes almond.js and require.js AMD loaders by calling require() for modules being in use.
+Utilizes almond.js and [require.js](https://requirejs.org) AMD loaders by calling `require()` for modules being in use.
 Looks familiar?
 Onepager Frameworks such as Angular or Knockout also utilize this pattern (in a different way tho) to keep your code readable.
-Designed to work with Almond or RequireJS.
+Currently designed to work with Almond or RequireJS, but will work with other loaders such as CloudflareJS and .

 ## Dependencies
 * jQuery 1.7+